woodard/libabigail/doc/manuals/fedabipkgdiff.rst

 download packages from the `Fedora Build System`_.

-``fedabipkgdiff`` knows how to talk with the `Fedora Build System`_ to find the right packages versions and their associated debug information, download them, compare their ABI locally, and report about the possible ABI changes.
+``fedabipkgdiff`` knows how to talk with the `Fedora Build System`_ to find the right packages versions, their associated debug information and development packages, download them, compare their ABI locally, and report about the possible ABI changes.

+Note that by default, this tool reports ABI changes about types that are defined in public header files found in the development packages associated with the packages being compared.
+It also reports ABI changes about functions and global variables whose symbols are defined and exported in the ELF binaries found in the packages being compared.

 .. _fedabipkgdiff_invocation_label: